anasouardini/blog/src/pages/posts/does-fast-typing-help-with-coding.md

 I keep mentioning this point because it's very important to remember that typing is not coding. especially with nowadays tools such as IDEs which help you do less coding and spend more time on thinking.

-some features are reducing the effort you make to 40% by auto-completion and error correction while typing, basically, all the features that are not beginner-friendly which ruins your learning if you're a beginner, especially snippets feature which can automatically type a whole javascript or HTML component altogether by simply typing a shortcut for it which can be just two or three letters then pressing <code>TAB</code>,  and there you go, who needs fast typing anymore.
+some features are reducing the effort you make to 40% by auto-completion and error correction while typing, basically, all the features that are not beginner-friendly which ruins your learning if you're a beginner, especially snippets feature which can automatically type a whole javascript or HTML component altogether by simply typing a shortcut for it which can be just two or three letters then pressing `TAB`,  and there you go, who needs fast typing anymore.

-another feature is when editing a word or a tag or adding text to many <code><p></code> tags at once, then there is a hotkey for that, <code>Cmd + D</code> which is going to help you select every <code><p></code> tag that exists in your file, then you can do pretty much anything and it's going to be done for all of those selected tags like inserting text or adding an attribute.
+another feature is when editing a word or a tag or adding text to many `<p>` tags at once, then there is a hotkey for that, `Cmd + D` which is going to help you select every `<p>` tag that exists in your file, then you can do pretty much anything and it's going to be done for all of those selected tags like inserting text or adding an attribute.

 here is an example of writing an HTML login form, you'll get the full idea when watching this video: